elasticio/elasticio.github.io/content/_guides/teams-and-repos.md

 When developing your own [integration components](/getting-started/integration-component) for the {{site.data.tenant.name}} platform, you need to structure your work into Git repositories.
 Each repository represents an integration component and gets used to push your local code to {{site.data.tenant.name}} remote server.
 Every push results in a new deployment of the component.

 The access to the component repository is restricted to a team the repository belongs to.
 Each member of the team can change, configure and deploy a component.
-The team itself belongs to an organization and so only members of the organization can be invited to the team.
+The team itself belongs to a Contract and so only members of the Contract can be invited to the team.

 ## Manage developer teams